 curl -o- -L https://yarnpkg.com/install.sh | bash

-As this installation put all files under users home directory, So its available for current user only.
+As this installation put all files under the user’s home directory, So it is available for the current users only.

-Now type following commands to install yarn on Ubuntu Debian and Linux.
+Now type the following commands to install yarn on Ubuntu Debian and Linux.

 sudo apt-get update && sudo apt-get install yarn